 These three broad questions will be addressed by using state of the art genetic and system biological approaches.
 It is anticipated that the answers to these questions may have important implications for stem cell biology, the ageing process and the origin of certain cancers.
-Interested applicants are encouraged to contact KJ Patel (firstname.lastname@example.org) whose lab is currently transitioning from LMB in Cambridge to the MRC WIMM in Oxford.
+Interested applicants are encouraged to contact KJ Patel (firstname.lastname@example.org).

 The candidate will gain extensive and in-depth exposure and training in advanced molecular biological and genome engineering technology.
 The Patel lab takes a comprehensive approach to addressing challenging scientific questions – this ranges from biochemical approaches and cell free reconstitution (Hodskinson et al Nature 2020), next generation whole genome sequencing approaches (Garaycochea et al Nature 2018), chemical biological approaches (Barragan et al Nature 2017), to the creation of transgenic animal models.

 Students will be enrolled on the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.